-- Submit the file at the counter where the files are collected and obtain an acknowledgment.
+- Submit the file at the counter where the files are collected and obtain an acknowledgement.

-- The acknowledgment will mention the date by which you can expect your documents.
+- The acknowledgement will mention the date by which you can expect your documents.
 Keep this handy.
 You will receive your RC card by post at the postal address mentioned on the form.

 - Some states might ask you to provide your road tax receipt.